Nier Automata is No Nier Gestalt

 A History of Stalkers

 The original Resident Evil 2 not only featured two playable characters, but also two different story scenarios.
 In one of the scenarios, the player character is stalked by a Tyrant popularly known as “Mr. X.” He’ll show up to attack you in certain rooms, and is both stronger and faster than regular zombies.
-However, just like any other enemy, he can’t follow you through doors. → Double your reading, double your fun.
+However, just like any other enemy, he can’t follow you through doors. → 50 Cent: Readproof

 Triangle Strategy is Better than Fire Emblem: Three Houses

 For no apparent reason, I have pitted (often unrelated) things against each other since I was a child.
 Well, probably for deeply disturbing psychological reasons.
 Sega had to be universally better than Nintendo, chocolate better than vanilla, coffee better than tea, and orange juice with pulp truer to nature than that pulp-free orange water drink.
 No Country for Old Men is a better movie than There Will Be Blood, and Shenmue is just superior to Yakuza.
 In a weird variant of this psychosis, I once told a friend that Meshuggah should be a melodic metal band like the other bands from Sweden and not whatever rhythm based, incorrect metal they were.
-Lines must be drawn and sides must be taken, damn it. → To be this lame takes ages.
+Lines must be drawn and sides must be taken, damn it. → Fine, but this article then no more.

 Review – Eiyuden Chronicle: Rising